 - introduce your company and promote your hot or best-selling tours;

-- set the expectations of newcomers and invite them to join your social media channels;
+- set expectations for newcomers and invite them to join your social media channels;

-- give instructions on how to use your website or order a tour.
+- give instructions about how to use your website or order a tour.

 Click&Go, for example, provide new subscribers with a clear guidelines on how the service works.

 Tablet, for their part, set the expectations of their subscribers right from the beginning.